-7.2 Workspaces
+7.2 Workspaces [EXPERIMENTAL]

-Warning: This is an experimental feature.
-This is actually a preview of the feature, with the main goal of receiving feedbacks and improving it.
-Consider the file formats, commands and flows to be unstable and subject to changes in the next releases.
+Warning: This is an experimental feature (actually a preview of the feature).
+File formats, commands and flows are subject to breaking changes in future releases.

-Sometimes, it is necessary to work simultaneously on more than one package.
-In theory, each package should be a "work unit", and developers should be able to work on them in isolation.
-But sometimes, some changes require modifications in more than one package at the same time.
-The local development flow can help, but it still requires using export-pkg to put the artifacts in the local cache, where other packages under development will consume them.
+Sometimes, it is necessary to work on more than one package simultaneously.
+In theory, each package should be a distinct "work unit", and developers should be able to work on them in isolation.
+However, some changes require modifications in more than one package at the same time.
+The local development flow can help, but it still requires using export-pkg to put the artifacts in the local cache, where other packages under development can consume them.

-The Conan workspaces allow to have more than one package in user folders, and have them to directly use other packages from user folders without needing to put them in the local cache.
+Conan Workspaces allow having more than one package in user folders, and have them directly use other packages from user folders without having to put them in the local cache.

-Lets introduce them with a practical example:
+Let's introduce Workspaces with a practical example: